TheoKriszt/blablavroum/README.md

 # Blablavroum
 Computer Science Master degree project consisting in mimicking a famous carpooling website using a MEAN (MongoDB, Express, Angular, NodeJS) stack.

-Projet généré avec [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.
+Project generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

+## Demo
+Hopefully, if it's maintained, you can find a demo of the app [here](http://theo.kriszt.fr:4200)

 ## Development server